We bake on Sundays only.

 We bake to order

-We deliver your fresh, warm bread ( white or brown, sliced or unsliced) in the morning
+We can deliver your fresh, warm bread ( white or brown, sliced or unsliced) in the morning by arrangement

-You can cancel your order for any week when you don’t want your bread
+You can subscribe and then cancel your order for any week when you don’t want your bread

 Holiday makers and occasional bread eaters can order for a single Sunday